 Historically this has been an annoyance to me but now, I can actually respond in the positive.
 Yup folks, after five years of marriage hubby and I have finally decided to reproduce.
 We're really excited to meet the little girl, who is currently due December 2.

-ng rooms.
+Over the past few months of being pregnant, I have discovered that pregnant women spend countless hours in waiting rooms.
 The remedy?
 This scarf, Waiting Room, which is interesting enough not to become boring and simple enough to quickly memorize.
 These factors combined make it easy to put down or pick up at a moments notice, a necessity when knitting on doctors' time lines.
 It also helps using a yarn that is delicious to the touch, such as the camel silk blend that I used by Anzula (check out the etsy shop at www.anzula.etsy.com).

 The first shot above is for all you knit knackers who have been bugging me for a baby bump picture.
 Happy now?

-for the pattern: Waiting Room
+Click for the pattern: Waiting Room

 The pattern link will divert you to where they are saved at www.acrobat.com when that opens up in your window click where it says "Download" in the top right corner to save the pattern to your computer.
 You will need to have Adobe Reader installed on your computer in order to open and view the pattern.
 You can download Adobe Reader for free.
-Click Here to be linked to Adobe Reader
+Click Here to be linked to Adobe Reader.

 If you are on Ravelry you can access my original patterns through Ravelry free download.